mapeditor/tiled/docs/manual/using-commands.md

 The 'Edit Commands' dialog contains a list of commands.
 Each command has several properties:

 * **Name**: The name of the command as it will be shown in the drop down list, so you can easily identify it.
 * **Command**: The actual shell command to execute.
-This probably starts with an executable program followed by arguments.
+This usually starts with an executable program followed by arguments.
+You can use the following variables:
-    + The token `%mapfile` is replaced with the current maps full path.
+    + `%mapfile` is replaced with the current maps full path.
-    + The token `%objecttype` is replaced with the type of the currently selected object, if any. (since Tiled 0.12)
+    + `%objecttype` is replaced with the type of the currently selected object, if any. (since Tiled 0.12)
+    + `%objectid` is replaced with the ID of the currently selected object, if any. (since Tiled 0.17)
+    * `%layername` is replaced with the name of the currently selected layer. (since Tiled 0.17)
 * **Enabled**: A quick way to disable commands and remove them from the drop down list.
     + The default command is the first enabled command.

 You can also change whether or not it should save the current map before running commands.

+Note that if the program or any of its arguments contain spaces, these parts need to be quoted.

 ## Example Commands